awsdocs/amazon-workspaces-user-guide/doc_source/printing.md

 ## Other Printing Methods<a name="other_printing"></a>

-You can also use one of the following methods to print from a WorkSpace:
+You can also use one of the following methods to print from a Windows or Linux WorkSpace:
 + In a connected directory, you can attach your WorkSpace to network printers that are exposed through Active Directory\.
 + Use a cloud printing service, such as [HP Mobile Printing](https://www8.hp.com/us/en/printers/mobility/overview.html)\.
 + Print to a file, transfer the file to your local desktop \(such as by emailing the file or by using [Amazon WorkDocs](workspaces-user-getting-started.md#workdocs-integration)\), and print the file locally to an attached printer\.